LEXICON OF BIEARTH

 IPA is a top-fermented beer.

-Developed in the 18th century by the English, it was loaded with more sugar and hops for better preservation during travel.
+Developed in the eighteenth century by the English, it was loaded with more sugar and hops for better preservation during travel.

 IPA session